 Burning epigastric pain or epigastric cramps between meals, that wake the patient at night.
-They are most characteristic when they occur as episodes of a few days and when accompanied by nausea and even vomiting.
+Recurrent episodes characteristically last a few days and are often accompanied by nausea and even vomiting.

 The most common complications are perforation and bleeding.

 • identify patients taking NSAID or acetylsalicylic acid; stop treatment;

 • encourage patients to avoid alcohol and tobacco use;

 • omeprazole PO: 20 mg once daily in the morning for 7 to 10 days

 or, if not available, cimetidine PO: 800 mg once daily at bedtime for 7 to 10 days

 – If the patient has frequent recurrences, unrelated to NSAID use, that require repeated treatment with antiulcer drugs: see eradication of Helicobacter pylori.